 Finally, you may want to see if refinancing your federal student loan would benefit you financially.
 Student loan refinancing might help you save money over the length of your repayment or lower your monthly payment size.

 Of course, it’s important to think carefully about whether refinancing is a good fit for you — especially if you owe federal student loan debt.
 Should you decide to refinance, you’ll lose federal benefits like access to income-driven repayment plans and eligibility for loan forgiveness.

 Who can take advantage of administrative forbearance?

-If the Department of Education owns your loan, you should be eligible for the administrative forbearance provided for in the CARES Act and President Trump’s extension of benefits.
-Student loan servicers placed eligible federal student loans into automatic administrative forbearance.
+If the Department of Education owns your loan or if you have a defaulted FFEL Program loan, you should be eligible for the administrative forbearance benefits.
+Student loan servicers placed eligible student loans into automatic administrative forbearance.
 You can call your servicer if you have questions.

 When do federal benefits expire?

-Federally mandated administrative forbearance will expire on Dec.
-31, 2020.
-So unless there’s another extension or act of Congress, regular federal student loan repayment (including automatic payments) will resume on Jan.
-1, 2021.
+Federally mandated administrative forbearance will expire on May 1, 2022.
+So unless there’s another extension or act of Congress, regular federal student loan repayment (including automatic payments) will resume after May 1, 2022.